Everyone has heard of wellbeing, but how many of us actually know what it is and what we can do to promote and improve it?

 As well as carbs, the diet also gets you to cut out sugars and insulin increasing foods, but the rewards can be great.

 Acupuncture and massages are generally used for the treatment of back pain, headaches, migraine, sports injuries or just for pure relaxation, but they are also helpful for treating anxiety, digestive problems, insomnia and lots of other issues.

 Anita Brown at Trip Savvy, says, “We tend to think of massage as a way to pamper ourselves, but it's much more than a momentary feel-good treatment.
 Massage has many important health benefits.
 In fact, massage can help you maintain physical, mental and emotional wellbeing, especially when it is part of your regular wellness routine.”

+Massage treatments are known to calm the nervous system and experts suggest that getting a massage regularly is great for your wellbeing.
 Anita Brown, adds, “Typically, once every week or two is ideal for keeping your muscle tissue pliable and in good shape.
 If you are in chronic pain or have a special issue to address, you might need to come weekly (or even twice a week) until you feel better.”

+Walking is a great exercise as you can just start off by going on a weekly 30-minute walk and according to Walking for Health, it can do wonders for your mental health.
 The largest network for health walks, says, “It (walking) improves self-perception and self-esteem, mood and sleep quality, and it reduces stress, anxiety and fatigue.
 Physically active people have up to a 30% reduced risk of becoming depressed, and staying active helps those who are depressed recover.”

-Survival School can help you to learn about eating edible plants and how to build a shelter, but the main positive is the fact that you can take yourself away from your phone, the TV and other distractions so you can really enjoy yourself and look at the natural world like never before.
+Survival School can help you learn about eating edible plants and how to build a shelter, but the main positive is the fact that you can take yourself away from your phone, the TV and other distractions so you can really enjoy yourself and look at the natural world like never before.